Todeyem1552/Todeyem1552/README.md

 # 💫 About Me:
 Hi, I’m a results-driven engineer with a hybrid skill set in Data Science, ML/AI, Cloud Engineering, and Project Management.
-I specialize in turning complex data into deployable, scalable solutions — and leading teams to deliver real-world impact.
+I specialize in turning complex business, data, cloud, and AI problems into deployable, scalable solutions — and leading teams to deliver real-world impact.
 From models to infrastructure, I build with purpose.

 ## 🌐 Socials: